seifertd/nbody-go/README.md

 A info display of total number of bodies in the simulation, elapsed world time, zoom and seconds per tick is shown in the upper right of the window.
 As bodies collide, the sim attempts to preserve momentum.
-The body with in a colliding group with the largest radius is kept and absorbs the mass of the other bodies in the group, increasing radius to keep original density the same (dubious).
+The body in a colliding group with the largest radius is kept and absorbs the mass of the other bodies in the group, increasing radius to keep original density the same (dubious).
 The remaining body's momentum is set equal to the group's momentum at time of the collision and a message will be printed to the console giving details on the resulting body's parameters.
 If a body gets far enough away from the center and has